Doctors In Prahran

 We are committed to exploring & implementing new & evolving 'best practice' technologies to support your health

-All our general practitioners are vocationally registered and skilled in the diagnosis and treatment of common medical conditions.
+Doctors at our medical clinic in Prahran are all vocationally registered and skilled in the diagnosis and treatment of common medical conditions.
 Many specialise in areas of specific health matters and undertake regular continuing professional development to keep abreast of the latest advances in medicine and patient care.

 Latest News